Follow me on Twitter

 I am Roxane Permar, an artist living and working in the Shetland Islands.

-Landscape in Pain is a collection of digital drawings and films which I have been making since March 2021 in response to the on-going construction of the Viking Energy Wind Farm (VEWF) on Shetland’s Mainland.
-This wind farm is industrial scale, and it will become one of the largest onshore wind farms in Europe.
-Construction commenced in September 2020, after many years of public debate and local dissent.
-It coincided with lockdown due to the Covid-19 pandemic.
-Construction is due to be complete in 2024, and thus this work represents a small beginning to a larger project.
+Landscape in Pain is an ongoing project which forms the heart of a multi-layered visual and social response to construction of the industrial scale Viking Energy Wind Farm in Shetland, whose landscape has been in a constant state of injury since 2020.
+It is a collection of digital drawings and films which I have been making since March 2021 in response to the on-going construction of the Viking Energy Wind Farm (VEWF) on Shetland’s Mainland, including the ongoing construction of related infrastructure and new wind farm developments.
+This wind farm is industrial scale, and it has become one of the largest onshore wind farms in Europe.

 Lockdown restrictions enabled me to refresh my connection to Shetland.
 The experience of staying in one place with limited movement over a prolonged period of time helped me reacquaint with the Shetland landscape more deeply and brought sharp focus to my view of it.
 As I adjusted to the pandemic restrictions on mobility, my understanding of landscape was challenged, and my perception of our relation to landscape shifted.
 How can we achieve sustainability in our lives, and leverage renewable energies, without causing harm?

-In particular I have experienced increasing despair about our relation to the environment.
+In particular, I have experienced increasing despair about our relation to the environment.
 It has been painful to watch the VEWF construction make visible inroads to the landscape, like an occupying force, violating our land, which has been made vulnerable and helpless in the face of the human hand of destruction.
 Diggers and trucks, with their flashing lights and clouds of dust, swarm across the landscape, like armies of ants along the horizon, busily digging, excavating, displacing peat, blasting bedrock, filling pristine waters with silt.
 How can the removal of vast quantities of deep carbon storing peat possibly make a positive contribution to the global climate crisis?

 I am not alone in my pain.
 It is felt by many in Shetland.
 The VEWF has severely divided the Shetland community, and is a cause for collective pain.
 In 2008 the group Sustainable Shetland was formed in response to plans to build the wind farm, which were announced in September 2003.
 The group has advocated persistently against the VEWF, voicing many community members’ concerns, asserting that a wind farm of this scale is wrong for Shetland’s diminutive land mass.
-The Mainland Island is barely 65 miles from north to south, less than the number of estimated miles of new roads being built through moorland and bog, through deep peat and blanket bog in order to build this massive intervention.
+The Mainland Island is barely 65 miles from north to south, less than the number of estimated miles of new roads that have been built through moorland and bog, through deep peat and blanket bog in order to build this massive intervention.
 While the number of turbines has been reduced from over 200 to 103, the height has been extended, to 155 metres combined tower and blade length.
-The VEWF will be visible from almost all of Shetland and cover most of our north central mainland.
+The VEWF is visible from almost all of Shetland and covers most of our north central mainland.
 (Sustainable Shetland, 2014).

 In the face of strong environmental arguments, this development sets a dangerous precedent for the rest of Scotland, and, indeed Shetland, where three more wind farms have received consent, and massive offshore wind farms are in the pipeline.
 The electricity generated by the Viking Energy Wind Farm was apparently not even originally intended for Shetlanders, but was only to be sent to mainland Scotland.
 Moreover, the expected life span of the wind farm is only 25 years.
 (Sustainable Shetland, 2014).

-I equate the pain caused by the VEWF, especially the daily destruction, with the nature of physical suffering that Elaine Scarry explores in her landmark book, The Body in Pain, and from which I have derived the title of this body of work.
-She highlights the complexity of pain, the fact of pain's inexpressibility, and how it is not possible to know another’s pain (Scarry, 1988).
-Her consideration of the political ramifications of deliberately inflicted pain brings the experience of pain into a political and social domain, which is relevant to the VEWF.
+Scarry's consideration of the political ramifications of deliberately inflicted pain brings the experience of pain into a political and social domain, which is relevant to the VEWF.
 The lack of a public referendum about the development contributes to ongoing pain within the public sphere which is visible across social media and local press.
 It is apparent in the objections raised to Viking Energy planning applications by individual members of the public and organisations, complaints to local government and environmental agencies as well as questions raised by local community councils, all of which remain ongoing.

 I am very much indebted to the on-going dialogue with Dorothea Rust which the exhibition Hidden flowers bloom most beautifully (August 2021) has directly enabled.
 It has enriched, guided and inspired development of my work, to the point that I feel it is a kind of collaboration.
 While the title, Landscape in Pain, pre-dates our dialogue, we quickly agreed to talk about the subject of pain.
 We have considered the idea of pain in relation to the land through writing and image making.
 We are reading Elaine Scarry’s The Body in Pain, scrutinising definitions of pain and sharing our thinking and creative processes.
 We agree that pain is a complex condition, way of being, and it is felt in many different ways.